The countryside next door: Victoria Ekpo explores Liverpool’s Green Belt

 The Wirral is practically on our doorstep but visits had been somewhat restricted during the lockdown.
-It is easy to forget the city in the unusually dense wooded trails that dot the region.
+It’s easy to forget the city in the unusually dense, wooded trails that dot the region.
 Enticed by the prospect of its famous views and buildings, we decided on a Bidston trail I had once failed to complete successfully.

 But how do we get there?
 Armed with bottles of water, sunscreen and a bank card (in case we needed extra refreshments), we decide to extend the original Bidston trail by doing the walk straight from our doorstep – the Kensington to Bidston Observatory circular!

 The residential area of Kensington in Liverpool is well known for its expanding student population, mainly due to its proximity to the university campuses, various hospitals and Liverpool city centre.

 To get to the Wirral, we’ll need to cross the River Mersey.
 It’s a leisurely walk downhill, taking the short-cut through Phythian Park.